 - Mental stimulation: obedience, learning tricks, search games

-- Family life: it hates prolonged solitude, having lived in packs
+- Family life: it hates prolonged solitude, having lived in a pack

-Without sufficient exercise, it can become a barker, dig in the garden, or seek other ways to expend its energy.
-It’s better to plan time to entertain it!
+Without sufficient exercise, it can become a barker, dig in the garden, or seek other ways to burn off energy.
+It’s best to set aside time to entertain it!

 Health & Genetic Predispositions